saitai0802/dashtify-2720d/content/pages/index.md

   - type: features_section
     title: Why Choose Dashtify?
     features:
-      - title: All the Marketing Data You Need to Improve Yourself
+      - title: 'All the Marketing Data You Need to '
         content: >
           With Dashtify, you can measure your marketing performance and track your progress via our awesome dashboard.